nick-bennett/room-schema-parser-plugin/README.md

 ## Usage

-See the complete documentation at <https://ddc-java.github.io/room-schema-parser-plugin/>.
+See the complete documentation at <https://nick-bennett.github.io/room-schema-parser-plugin/>.

-## Credits, copyrights, and license information

-### Documentation

-&copy; 2022 Nicholas Bennett.
-All rights reserved.

-### Source & compiled code and build scripts
+## License

 &copy; 2022 Nicholas Bennett.